 Finnlines Plc is a Finnish public limited company, which operates under Finnish jurisdiction and legislation.
 At the end of the reporting period, the Group consisted of the parent company and 20 subsidiaries.
-In April 2021, Finnlines acquired the shares of real estate limited liability company Vuosaaren Porttikeskus, whose ownership at Vuosaari includes Gatehouse, Hansaterminal and P8-Porttikeskus parking house.
-Finnlines Group is headquartered in the Gatehouse.

 Finnlines Plc is fully owned by the Grimaldi Group, which is one of the world's largest operators of ro-ro vessels and the largest operator of the Motorways of the Sea in Europe for both passengers and freight.
-The Grimaldi Group, headquartered in Naples, operates a fleet of more than 130 vessels and employs over 15,000 people.
+The Grimaldi Group, headquartered in Naples, operates a fleet of more than 130 vessels and employs over 17,000 people.
 It serves over 140 ports in 50 countries in the Mediterranean Sea, Northern Europe, West Africa, North and South America.
 The Grimaldi Group comprises seven shipping companies, including Finnlines, Atlantic Container Line (ACL), Malta Motorways of the Sea (MMS) and Minoan Lines.